Flagsmith/flagsmith-docs/docs/hosted-service.md

 We have [paid plans with pricing to suit both startups and enterprise customers alike](https://bullet-train.io/pricing).

+We are hosted in a fully redundant architecture within AWS, and [really care about our uptime](https://status.bullet-train.io/).

 If you want to discuss hosting options, [please get in touch](mailto:support@bullet-train.io).